What is Employment Practices Insurance?

-Employment practices liability insurance, or EPLI, provides protection for you as the employer against claims made by your employees alleging things like discrimination, wrongful termination, harassment as well as other employment-related issues including failure to promote.
-Large companies typically have sufficient insurance in place to respond to these types of incidents and have legal departments prepared to deal with employee-initiated lawsuits.
-However, just because a company is small or a new venture doesn’t mean that they aren’t at risk as well.
+Employment Practices Liability Insurance provides protection for you as the employer against employee claims alleging discrimination, wrongful termination, harassment, and other employment-related issues, including failure to promote.
+Large companies typically have sufficient insurance in place to respond to these types of claims and have legal departments prepared to deal with employee-initiated lawsuits.
+However, new ventures and small companies are also at risk of employee-related claims and should prepare with the proper coverage.

 Small Businesses are Especially Vulnerable

 The reason new or smaller businesses run a similar risk of employment-related claims is simple: small businesses do not have formal processes and structures in place to prevent unwanted behavior.
 Because small companies usually lack a legal branch, a human resource department, and an employee handbook detailing policies and procedures regarding hiring, disciplining, and terminating employees, they are left exposed to lawsuits by their employees.

 Even interviewing prospective employees can expose your business to employment risk.
 Let’s take this scenario as an example: your business interviews a candidate for the position of Senior Software Engineer.
 After interviewing the candidate in question, you decide to promote a current employee instead–it’s a better fit for your business.
 If that first individual was resentful enough, they could retaliate by claiming they were not hired as a result of discrimination on your part (age, race, gender, sexual orientation).
 Whether their claim is valid or not, as the business owner, you will need to retain an attorney and defend yourself and your company in court.
 As a small or new business, this kind of legal battle could cause serious financial setbacks to the growth of your business.